Northeast Ohio: Sports and recreation

 Northeast Ohio is home to a number of professional sports teams, including three from the major North American sports leagues.
-The Cleveland Guardians of Major League Baseball play at Progressive Field, Cleveland Browns of the National Football League (NFL) are based at FirstEnergy Stadium, and the Cleveland Cavaliers of the National Basketball Association (NBA) play at Rocket Mortgage FieldHouse.
-Rocket Mortgage FieldHouse is also home to two additional professional franchises, the Cleveland Gladiators of the Arena Football League and the Cleveland Monsters of the American Hockey League.
+The Cleveland Guardians of Major League Baseball play at Progressive Field, Cleveland Browns of the National Football League (NFL) are based at Huntington Bank Field, and the Cleveland Cavaliers of the National Basketball Association (NBA) play at Rocket Arena.
+Rocket Arena is also home to one additional professional franchise, the Cleveland Monsters of the American Hockey League.
 The Monsters are the top minor league affiliate of the Columbus Blue Jackets of the National Hockey League (NHL).

 There are a number of other professional sports teams in the region that play in various minor leagues.
-The Guardians have three minor league affiliates in the area: the AA Akron RubberDucks of the Eastern League who play at Canal Park in Akron, the Single-A Lake County Captains of the Midwest League who play at Classic Park in Eastlake, and the Single-A Mahoning Valley Scrappers of the New York–Penn League, who play at Eastwood Field in Niles.
+The Guardians have two minor league affiliates in the area: the AA Akron RubberDucks of the Eastern League who play at 7 17 Credit Union Park in Akron, and the High-A Lake County Captains of the Midwest League who play at Classic Park in Eastlake.
+The Mahoning Valley Scrappers, who play at Eastwood Field in Niles are members of the MLB Draft League since 2021.
 Additionally, there is an independent baseball team, the Lake Erie Crushers of the Frontier League, who play at Sprenger Stadium in Avon.
 The region also boasts of a lower league professional soccer team in Cleveland SC that plays at Don Shula Stadium.
 The Youngstown Phantoms are a junior ice hockey team in the United States Hockey League that has home games at Covelli Centre.

 Motorsports venues in the region include Mid-Ohio Sports Car Course in Lexington and Summit Motorsports Park in Norwalk, a major NHRA venue.

 The region is home to a number of NCAA athletic programs, including four in Division I: the Akron Zips, Cleveland State Vikings, Kent State Golden Flashes, and Youngstown State Penguins.
 Both Akron and Kent State are members of the Cleveland-based Mid-American Conference, while Cleveland State and Youngstown State are members of the Horizon League.
 Six schools compete at the NCAA Division II level: the Lake Erie Storm, Ursuline Arrows, Malone Pioneers, Ashland Eagles, Notre Dame Falcons, and Walsh Cavaliers.
 There are nine schools at the Division III level: Mount Union Purple Raiders, Hiram Terriers, John Carroll Blue Streaks, Baldwin Wallace Yellow Jackets, Case Western Reserve Spartans, Kenyon Lords, Oberlin Yeomen, Wooster Scots, and Franciscan Barons.
 One school, the Mount Vernon Nazarene Cougars, competes in the National Association of Intercollegiate Athletics (NAIA).

 The Cleveland Metroparks are a system of nature preserves that encircle the city, and the Cuyahoga Valley National Park encompasses the Cuyahoga River valley between Cleveland and Akron.
 The region is home to Mentor Headlands Beach, the longest natural beach on the Great Lakes.